WarHub/wham/README.md

 1. please install [`.NET Core SDK` v2.1 or higher](https://www.microsoft.com/net/download)
   for your platform.
 2. In your shell/command line run
-  `dotnet tool install -g --add-source https://www.myget.org/F/warhub/api/v3/index.json --version 0.5.10-alpha wham`
+  `dotnet tool install -g --version 0.6.8-beta-e10d0437a4 wham`
-3. You can check if the tool is available: `wham version` should show what version exactly is running.
+3. You can check if the tool is available: `wham --version` should show what version exactly is running.

 This will install preview of `wham` CLI tool in your user-space (not system global), and so it doesn't require root/admin permissions.
 (Although installation of .NET Core SDK does).